bjcull/bjcull.github.com/_posts/2018-01-04-expression-projection-magic-entity-framework-core.md

         }
     }

 The only thing we did here was add the `ReplaceWithExpression` attribute to the FromEntity method, and that's all we need to do.
-Here's the udpated and lean sql that is generated:
+Here's the updated and lean sql that is generated:

     SELECT [x].[Id], [x].[Name], [x].[CategoryId] AS [Id0], [x.Category].[CategoryName]
         FROM [Vendors] AS [x]